splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-humio-integration.rst

 Finally, ensure that the ‘Enabled' box is checked, and then click **Create**.

-..image images/Alert-Creation-kb.png
+..image/_images/spoc/Alert-Creation-kb.png

 You're all set.
 Now whenever something in Humio matches the Alert criteria you've defined, you'll receive an alert within VictorOps at the cadence you've defined with the Notification Frequency.

-.. |image images/dataspaces-kb.png
+.. |image/_images/spoc/dataspaces-kb.png
-.. |image2 images/New-Notifier-kb.png
+.. |image2/_images/spoc/New-Notifier-kb.png